Silence Wang: 2021–2024: Career comeback

-On 21 January 2023, Wang performed at the 2023 CCTV Spring Festival Gala, singing with Alec Su, Chiang Yu-Heng, and Reno Wang, which was the most viewed singing performance of the event.
-On 5 February, he performed with Wowkie Zhang at the CCTV Lantern Festival Gala.
-On 24 April, he joined the music reality show The Treasured Voice Season 4 as a resident music partner, performing "Let the Rain Come Down" (就让这大雨全都落下) with Joey Yung for the first time.
-On 28 May, he joined reality show "Wonderland" for the third season.
-On 31 May, he officially announced his concert tour "Party of the Century Live Tour" with 12 performances in 6 cities (Beijing, Nanjing, Guangzhou, Zhengzhou, Wuhan, and Shanghai), kicking off on 8 July in Beijing and concluding on his birthday, 17 September, in Shanghai.
+On 21 January 2023, Wang performed at the 2023 CMG Spring Festival Gala, singing with Alec Su, Chiang Yu-Heng, and Reno Wang, which was rated the most viewed singing performance of the event.
+On 31 May, he officially announced his concert tour "Party of the Century Live Tour" (世纪派对) with 12 performances in 6 cities (Beijing, Nanjing, Guangzhou, Zhengzhou, Wuhan, and Shanghai), kicking off on 8 July in Beijing and concluding on his birthday, 17 September, in Shanghai.
 On 19 June, he released the theme song he composed and produced for the TV drama Hidden Love, co-sung with lead actress Zhao Lusi.
 On 8 July, he won the Best Mainland Producer award at 2024 Tencent Music Entertainment Awards.
 On 28 August, he won the 30th Chinese Top Ten Music Awards Best Singer-Songwriter and Most Popular Album for his album 21st Century Romance.
-On 29 September, he performed "This Bright World" (五色斑斓) with Wang Li at CCTV's Mid-Autumn Festival Gala.
-On 1 December, he joined the Hunan TV and Mango TV music reality show Infinity and Beyond Season 3.
 On 17 December, he received the "Most Popular Singer" award at the 2023 Tencent Video Starlight Awards held in Macau.
-On 31 December, his performance with actress Guan Xiaotong aired on CCTV New Year's Eve Gala.
-He also performed live at the Zhejiang TV New Year's Eve Gala, singing a medley of songs.